Dynatrace-APAC/dynatrace-apac.github.io/workshops/azure-partner.md

 - Go to **Transactions and Services**, you should see 4 services, 2 are of the .NET technology and another 2, the NodeJS technology
   ![Dynatrace-weather-service](assets/bootcamp/azure/Dynatrace-weather-service-serviceview.png)

+Negative
-> Can you tell the relationship between the .NET and NodeJS services?
+: Can you tell the relationship between the .NET and NodeJS services?

->
+Negative
-> How do you see graphically which service calls which service?
+: How do you see graphically which service calls which service?

 ### (b) Investigate the PurePaths
 - Deep dive into some of the PurePaths
   ![Dynatrace-weather-service](assets/bootcamp/azure/Dynatrace-weather-service-pp.png)

+Negative
-> What do you notice of the response times of some of the transactions?
+: What do you notice of the response times of some of the transactions?

->
+Negative
-> What other components were called?
+: What other components were called?

->
+Negative
-> Did you have to do manually instrument the app or do any coding to get this visibility?
+: Did you have to do manually instrument the app or do any coding to get this visibility?

 <!-- ------------------------ -->
 ## Deploy Weather Express Web App - A Web UI over the weather-restify api